Motorcycle: Experimentation and invention

 The first commercial design for a self-propelled cycle was a three-wheel design called the Butler Petrol Cycle, conceived of Edward Butler in England in 1884.
 He exhibited his plans for the vehicle at the Stanley Cycle Show in London in 1884.
 The vehicle was built by the Merryweather Fire Engine company in Greenwich, in 1888.

 The Butler Petrol Cycle was a three-wheeled vehicle, with the rear wheel directly driven by a 5/8 hp, 40 cc displacement, bore × stroke, flat twin four-stroke engine (with magneto ignition replaced by coil and battery) equipped with rotary valves and a float-fed carburettor (five years before Maybach) and Ackermann steering, all of which were state of the art at the time.
 Starting was by compressed air.
 The engine was liquid-cooled, with a radiator over the rear driving wheel.
 Speed was controlled by means of a throttle valve lever.
 No braking system was fitted; the vehicle was stopped by raising and lowering the rear driving wheel using a foot-operated lever; the weight of the machine was then borne by two small castor wheels.
 The driver was seated between the front wheels.
 It was not, however, a success, as Butler failed to find sufficient financial backing.

 Many authorities have excluded steam powered, electric motorcycles or diesel-powered two-wheelers from the definition of a 'motorcycle', and credit the Daimler Reitwagen as the world's first motorcycle.
 Given the rapid rise in use of electric motorcycles worldwide, defining only internal-combustion powered two-wheelers as 'motorcycles' is increasingly problematic.
-The first (petroleum fueled) internal-combustion motorcycles, like the German Reitwagen, were, however, also the first practical motorcycles.
+The first (petroleum fueled) internal-combustion motorcycles, like the German Reitwagenwere, however, also the first practical motorcycles.